0xjrr/plush-compliler/README.md

 - **Functions**: Functions can either be defined with a body of code or declared for external linkage.
 - **Control Structures**: Includes `if` statements with optional `else` blocks and `while` loops.
 - **Expressions**: Supports binary operators with C-like precedence, unary operators, literals (boolean, integer, float, string), and variable/index access.
+- **Imports**: Allows for modularity by importing functions from other files.

 ## Plush Programming Language